Index

 Australia can be affected by

 tropical cyclones, intense low-pressure areas that are formed when the sea is very warm, and is therefore able to provide enough energy.
-Cyclones bring strong winds and torrential rains and affect mainly the northern coasts, although sometimes they can penetrate the interior (especially in Western Australia), weakening along the way but still bringing heavy rains.
+Cyclones bring strong winds and torrential rains and affect mainly the northern coasts, although they can sometimes penetrate the interior (especially in Western Australia), weakening along the way but still bringing heavy rains.

 Cyclones are generally formed between mid-November and mid-May, but the phenomenon is more likely from January to mid-April.